 No. 7: Take inventory of stressors

 They say that knowing is half the battle, and that’s true for identifying your triggers and stressors.
-When you know what causes feelings of stress and anxiety, you can work to avoid those triggers, and learn healthy coping mechanisms to manage them.
+When you know what causes feelings of stress and anxiety, you can work to avoid those triggers, and learn healthy coping mechanisms to manage them for your mental health.

 One way to get started is to make a list of some of the top challenges you’re currently facing and recognize if your emotional pressure is caused by a person or people, an event or situation, an environment or place, or something else.
 Take note of external stressors like major life changes, unpredictable and/or traumatic events, and a new environment.

-Try to take inventory of external and internal stressors like fear and anxiety as often as you can to keep a pulse on your emotional and mental state and avoid healthcare burnout.
+Try to take inventory of external and internal stressors like fear and anxiety as often as you can to maintain a work life balance and avoid burnout.

 No. 8: Give yourself a break